openjdk/jdk/src/java.base/share/man/java.md

 [`-XX:G1AdaptiveIHOPNumInitialSamples=`]{#-XX_G1AdaptiveIHOPNumInitialSamples}*number*
 :   When `-XX:UseAdaptiveIHOP` is enabled, this option sets the number
-    of completed marking cycles used to gather samples until G1 adaptively determines the optimum value of `-XX:G1IHOP`.
+    of completed concurrent cycles used to gather samples until G1 adaptively determines the optimum value of `-XX:G1IHOP`.
 Before, G1 uses the value of `-XX:G1IHOP` directly for this purpose.
 The default value is 3.